RV Comfort Guide: A Home on Wheels

 How can I improve sleep quality in my RV?

-Improving RV sleep quality starts with three priorities: a quality mattress or topper (invest $300 to $800 for memory foam or hybrid), complete darkness using blackout curtains or window covers, and temperature control keeping your bedroom 65 to 68°F.
+Better RV sleep comes down to three things: a decent mattress or topper (invest $300 to $800 for memory foam or hybrid), complete darkness using blackout curtains or window covers, and keeping your bedroom between 65 and 68°F.

-Add white noise to mask campground sounds, use moisture wicking bedding for humidity control, and maintain a consistent sleep schedule even while traveling.
+Add white noise to mask campground sounds, use moisture wicking bedding for humidity control, and stick to a consistent sleep schedule even while traveling.

 What is the best temperature to keep an RV for comfort?

-Use ceiling fans to improve air circulation, thermal window coverings to reduce heat gain and loss, and consider zone heating and cooling to focus energy on occupied spaces.
-Humidity should stay between 30 to 50% to prevent mold and maintain comfort.
+Use ceiling fans to keep air moving, thermal window coverings to slow heat gain and loss, and zone your heating or cooling to focus on occupied spaces.
+Keep humidity between 30 and 50% to prevent mold.

 How do I reduce noise inside my RV?

-For generator noise specifically, consider mounting upgrades or switching to solar power.
+For generator noise specifically, look at mounting upgrades or switching to solar.

 White noise machines or fans can also mask unavoidable sounds from neighboring campers.